top of page

 Fast forward 14 years, and she’s passed out in a blob on the futon.
 She has a lot to do from the hours of 11 PM and 9 AM, so she apparently needs the rest in the day.
 Like most cats, she mixes the sale of pure love and affection with a disturbing superiority complex, and I have accepted my role of mother / servant with her.
 I look at her, and ponder cats as a whole.

 I suppose I would have a superiority complex and come off as lazy if I could get everything I needed to get done to survive completed in 15 minutes per day: Cats truly are the most evolutionarily perfect creatures on earth, and, as a genus, they appear to all know this.
-And, I can’t begin to imagine how extensive my criminal record would be if I did a tenth of a thing that housecats do.
+And, I can’t begin to imagine how extensive my criminal record would be if I did a tenth of the things that housecats do.

 For example, if I found a rich person, broke-and-entered into their home in the middle of the night, and sat calmly on their bed, trying to cute my way into a lifestyle of comfort, I’d end up in a State-Funded Mental Institution, Maximum Security Prison, or a combination of both.
 But, apparently cats do these sort of things all the time, with absolutely no recourse.